 This stage takes a few days to start with.
-By collecting the data and analyzing the problem, I became more familiar with the terminology.
+I became more familiar with the terminology by collecting the data and analyzing the problem.
 It helps me to understand the issue.
-So, once I am ready to talk to a specialist if I can’t fix it myself (like I needed a doctor to fix my ACL), I know exactly what to expect.
-Writing down the questions, costs, pros, and cons.
+So, once I am ready to talk to a specialist if I can’t fix it myself (like I needed a doctor to fix my ACL), I know exactly what to expect – writing down the questions, costs, pros, and cons.
 I try not to get stuck here.
 Sometimes I have paralysis through analysis.

 Exercise: What are you anxious about?
 Formulate your issue and see if you can express your problem.

 Now, I have a clear understanding of the problem and am ready to take action.

 - Do I have a skill set to resolve the issue myself? <<If NO continue>>

 - Who is the best specialist in the field?

 - How much would it cost?

 - How long would it take?

 - Reaching out to people, reading reviews, scheduling appointments.

 - Asking questions and comparing them to what I know.